rbchan/modfit/exercises/lm/lm.md

 Bayesian inference is also based on the likelihood, but the goal is to characterize the posterior distribution of the parameters, given the data and a user specified prior distribution.
-The posterior distribution describes our uncertainty about the parameters.
+The posterior distribution describes uncertainty about the parameters.

 The posterior distribution of the linear model parameters is: $$ p(\beta_0,\beta_1,\sigma|{\bf y}) \propto \left\lbrace \prod_{i=1}^n